JohnBaracuda/com.baracuda.runtime-monitoring/README.md

+## ⚠️ ATTENTION: Threre are some Issues on main that need to be addressed before it is considered stable again.
+Please only use Version **2.1.5** Until main is stable again.

 Runtime Monitoring
 ===
 > Note ⚠️ When updating **Major** versions of Runtime Monitoring, don't forget to remove the old version from the project before importing the new one! :)